 A significant amount of our revenue and operating income arise from activities under this agreement.
-Moreover, our growth depends partially on the territories, customer segments and product modalities assigned to us by GEHC, and thus relies on our ability to demonstrate our added value as a channel partner, and on maintaining a positive relationship with GEHC.
-There is no assurance that the agreement will not be terminated prior to its expiration pursuant to its termination provisions or will be extended beyond the current expiry.
+Moreover, our performance and growth in the professional sales service segment depends partially on the territories, customer accounts and product modalities assigned to us by GEHC, and thus relies on our ability to demonstrate our added value as a channel partner, and on maintaining a positive relationship with GEHC.
+There is no assurance that the agreement will not be terminated prior to its expiration pursuant to its termination provisions or will be extended beyond the current expiration date.
 Should GEHC terminate the agreement, it would have a material adverse effect on our financial condition and results of operations.